alperkumcu/alperkumcu.github.io/invited.md

 ### 2022

-1. *(Re)activating the perception of space in language* 31 May 2022.
+1. *(Re)activating the perception of space in language*.
+31 May 2022.
 Center for Research in Language, University of California, San Diego, US. (online)

 ### 2021